matthewwhitaker/prepr/README.md

 The program is made up of:
 * Model - Ruby with [PostgreSQL](https://www.postgresql.org/) database.
 These can be found in the `lib` directory, with database migration files in the `db` directory.
 * Controller - Ruby with [Sinatra](http://sinatrarb.com/) framework.
 This can be found in the `app.rb` file in the root directory.
-* View - erb, HTMl & CSS.
+* View - erb, HTML & CSS.
 These can be found in the `views` directory.
-The site has a primary template - `application.html.erb` with other components yielded within this structure.
+The site has a primary template - `application.html.erb` which handles the navbar, scripts and messages to the user - with other components yielded within this template.

 ## Testing